 If you are new to growing potatoes, find a good source for certified disease-free ‘seed potatoes’ (tubers you plant to grow more potatoes) available to you (in person or by mail) and pour over the catalogue.
 There are so many interesting varieties to try.

 What is the ‘eye’ of a potato?
 Appearing as notches on the tuber, eyes are axillary buds that can grow branches and form new plants.
-Seed potatoes (the potatoes we use to grow new plants) must have eyes to successfully grow.
+Without eyes, seed potatoes (the potatoes we use to grow new plants) can’t grow.

 As we head into fall, most potatoes still growing in our gardens will be storage potatoes.

 Harvesting these main crop potatoes requires two steps before they stored: digging up and curing.